Super Queen Grand Finale

 "Super Queen Grand Finale" is the tenth episode of the fourth season of the American television series RuPaul's Drag Race All Stars.
 It originally aired on February 15, 2019.
+The episode's main challenge tasks the contestants with writing, recording, and performing choreography to original verses to RuPaul's song "Super Queen".
 Todrick Hall is a guest judge.
+The show's former winners Chad Michaels, Alaska Thunderfuck, and Trixie Mattel also make guest appearances.
+After a final lip-sync contest to "Fighter" (2003) by Christina Aguilera, Monét X Change and Trinity the Tuck are both declared the season's winners.